InformationArchitecture-YU/Lab-05/readme.md

 We will now launch an Neo4j free tier instance

 1. **select new instance**
- On the top of the page select the new instance button and launch a new instance with the following options:
+   On the top of the page, select the new instance button and launch a new instance with the following options:
-	* AuraDB Free - make sure you select the free teir no credit card option
+	  * AuraDB Free - make sure you select the free tier no credit card option
 	  * Name: Lab-5
-	* region: select the closest region to u
+	  * Region: select the closest region to you
-	* starting dataset: blank (we will be loading our own data set in the steps below)
+	  * starting dataset: blank (we will be loading data in the steps below)
 2. Save credentials
-Before being allowed to launch your instance you will have to confirm you saved your Neo4j password in a safe location. **make sure you actually do before clickign continue**
+   Before being allowed to launch your instance, you will have to confirm you saved your Neo4j password in a safe location. **make sure you do before clicking continue**
-3. Wait for you instance to launch.
-This can take several mins.
+3. Wait for your instance to launch (this can take several minutes).